The ultimate guide to Boolean Search for social listening

 Let’s start with theory and take a detailed look at each of the commonly used Boolean operators.
 Please keep in mind that I will talk about the syntax which is used in Awario.
 It can differ from other similar tools.

-AND means you are searching for documents that contain BOTH keywords.
+AND means you are looking for documents that contain BOTH keywords.

 Cheeseburger AND McDonald’s

-OR means you are searching for documents that contain any of your keywords.
+OR means you are looking for documents that contain any of your keywords.

 Pepsi OR Coca-Cola